Yoga for Weight Loss: 10 Best Asanas to Help You Lose Weight

-There are many active styles that increase heart rate, help you work up a sweat, and burn calories.
+Many active styles increase heart rate, help you work up a sweat, and burn calories.
 It can even produce results similar to mild cardio fitness.

-It is widely known that poor sleeping habits and high levels anxiety often result in impulsive overeating, which can make it difficult to lose weight and keep it off (5).
+It is widely known that poor sleeping habits and high levels of anxiety often result in impulsive overeating, making it difficult to lose weight and keep it off (5).

 People who practice yoga regularly report sleeping better, feeling less stressed overall, and greater motivation to incorporate healthier foods into their diet (6).